junxit/us-congress-bills-110/bill.md

 ## § 6.
 NOAA ocean acidification activities

-The Secretary shall conduct research and monitoring activities and may establish a program on ocean acidification within the National Oceanic and Atmospheric Administration consistent with the strategic research plan developed by the Subcommittee under section 5 that—
+The Secretary shall conduct research and monitoring activities on ocean acidification within the National Oceanic and Atmospheric Administration consistent with the strategic research plan developed by the Subcommittee under section 5 that—

 - **(1)** includes—
   - **(A)** interdisciplinary research among the ocean and atmospheric sciences, and coordinated research and activities to improve understanding of ocean acidification;